WileyCubic/Automated-CSV-to-Table-For-GTC/README.md

 # Automated CSV → Table for Game Time Couture

+## All Company and personl information has been removed

 Convert Squre or Shoppify CSV exports into clean, formatted table with subtotals and grand totals for sharing as an **Excel** report.

 This lightweight **ETL** workflow powers GTC's day-to-day reporting by: